2023 Best Journalism Schools in the Middle Atlantic Region

 Request Information

-Rutgers University - New Brunswick ranked #10 on this year’s Best Journalism Schools in the Middle Atlantic Region list.
-Rutgers New Brunswick is a fairly large public school located in the small city of New Brunswick.
+Rutgers University - New Brunswick did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #10 on the list.
+Rutgers New Brunswick is a very large public school located in the city of New Brunswick.

 While working on their degree, journalism majors at Rutgers New Brunswick accumulate an average of around $26,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $357.